mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 ## Online Inference

 vLLM-MindSpore Plugin supports online inference deployment with the OpenAI API protocol.
-The following section would introduce how to [starting the service](#starting-the-service) and [send requests](#sending-requests) to obtain inference results, using [Qwen3-VL-8B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-8B-Instruct) as an example.
+The following section would introduce how to [start the service](#starting-the-service) and [send requests](#sending-requests) to obtain inference results, using [Qwen3-VL-8B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-8B-Instruct) as an example.

 ### Starting the Service